-Hypothesis testing is basically a formal process that includes the investigation of ideas about the real-world by utilizing statistics.
+Hypothesis testing is a formal process that includes the investigation of ideas about the real world by utilizing statistics.
 Testing of a hypothesis is mainly done by scientists for examining their predictions known as a hypothesis that originates from theories.

 How to Test a hypothesis in research?

-The 5 steps of the testing hypothesis are:
+The 4 steps of the testing hypothesis in research are:

-Step 1: Stating hypothesis to be as null and alternative
+Step 1: Defining the null and alternative hypotheses

-Before testing the hypothesis you need to create a hypothesis (it means that develop predictions on which you want to perform an investigation.
-It is very much important for you to write null (H0) and the alternative hypothesis (H1) so that it could be tested using mathematical formulas.
+Before testing the hypothesis you need to create a hypothesis (it means develop predictions on which you want to perform an investigation.
+It is very much important for you to write the null (H0) and the alternative hypothesis (H1) so that they could be tested using mathematical formulas.

-An alternative hypothesis is considered to be an initial hypothesis that helps you in predictions of the relationship between variables.
+An alternative hypothesis is considered to be an initial hypothesis that helps you in predicting the relationship between variables.

 For example: If you intend to perform for the investigation to test whether there is a relationship between height and gender.
 On the basis of your knowledge about human physiology you can design a hypothesis that men are taller than women.
 You for testing the hypothesis need to restate it in the following manner such as: